Members and beneficiaries of the Avon Pension Fund

 These organisations include the Fund’s:

-In each case we will only do this to the extent that we consider the information is reasonably required for the purposes listed.
+In each case we will only do this to the extent that we consider the information is reasonably required for these purposes.

 In addition, where we make Fund investments or seek to provide benefits for Fund members in other ways, such as through the use of insurance, then we may need to share personal data with providers of investments, insurers and other pension scheme operators.
 In each case we will only do this to the extent that we consider the information is reasonably required for these purposes.